Last Updated on August 18, 2023 by Nicole

 Located in the heart of Chicago’s downtown, Millennium Park is the largest public space (25 acres) within Chicago’s Grant Park (319 acres).

-This park is one of the best places to visit in Chicago with its beautiful architecture, landscape and art.
-The park can be visited and enjoyed by people of all ages and guess what?
+Millennium Park is one of the best places to visit in Chicago with its beautiful architecture, landscape and art.
+The Park can be visited and enjoyed by people of all ages and guess what?
 It’s free.
 You’ll love that you don’t have to worry about money, lining-up, planning ahead, etc. Just go, walk around and have a great time.

 There is lots to do in Millennium Park.
 Take photos with ‘The Bean’ or ‘Cloud Gate’ installation that looks like a huge drop of liquid mercury.
-Admire Jay Pritzker Pavilion, another architectural wonder with an 11,000 person seating area and an artistic steel canopy.
-Free concerts are given regularly!
+Admire Jay Pritzker Pavilion, another architectural wonder, with an 11,000 person seating area and an artistic steel canopy.
+Free concerts are regularly given, especially in summer!